johnfritz585-cpu/lifecare09/README.md

 - **Mental Health and Stress Support**: Track your mood, stress levels, and get wellness tips.
 - **Daily Life Management**: Habit tracker, expense tracker, and checklist organizer.
 - **Student Support System**: Peer support and personalized reminders based on stress levels.
+- **Notes Section**: Allows users to type and save their notes.
+- **Suggestions Box**: Allows users to give feedback and suggest features.

 ## Installation:
 1. Clone or download this repository.